Code-Institute-Submissions/Milestoneproject_2/README.md

 - Gain the practical skills of how to handle RESTful API and its related JavaScript technologies (Asynchronous Operations)

 ## User Stories
-As a visiter to [Musical Quest](https://asunamasuda.github.io/Milestoneproject_2/) I want to:
+As a visiter to [Musical Quest](https://asunamasuda.github.io/Milestoneproject_2/) I'd want to:
 - Search and select a song within the site without any stress and hassle
 - Have a nice and experience in user interface, such as beautiful graphics, consistent designs, responsive layouts and suited fonts